-In line with the UAE Oualifications Framework (UAEQF) the focus of the Program learning outcomes, in terms of knowledge, skills and competency, is at Level 9.
-The Program and course learning outcomes have been PLO-5.
-Exhibit leadership qualities and derived with particular emphasis on the verbs used and the scope of the task, as per the UAEQF "Guide to Writing Learning Outcomes at Program and Course Level that Align with QFEmirates".
-The courses for the MSBS program have been designed so that emphasis is placed on self-learning and the acquisition of practical laboratory skills.
+In line with the UAE Qualifications Framework (UAEQF) the focus of the Program learning outcomes, in terms of knowledge, skills and competency, is at Level 9.
+The Program and course learning outcomes have been derived with particular emphasis on the verbs used and the scope of the task, as per the UAEQF "Guide to Writing Learning Outcomes at Program and Course Level that Align with QFEmirates".
+The courses for the MSc BMS program have been designed so that emphasis is placed on self-learning and the acquisition of practical laboratory skills.
 Most of the courses include practical sessions and elements in the assessment that examine the ability to learn independently (literature reviews, term papers, and class presentations).

-The graduates of the MSBS program are expected to have the ability to:
+The graduates of the MSc BMS program are expected to have the ability to: